UST-QuAntiL/qhana-plugin-runner/docs/data-formats/allowed-types.md

 # Allowed Data Types and Content Types

-This page is the complete list of the data types and content types (mimetypes) a QHAna plugin may declare in its `dataInput` and `dataOutput` metadata.
+This page contains the complete list of the data types and content types (mimetypes) a QHAna plugin may declare in its `dataInput` and `dataOutput` metadata.

-The list is enforced. `tests/test_plugin_metadata_types.py` requests the metadata of every registered plugin and fails if it finds a type that is not listed here.
-The machine-readable counterpart of this page lives in {source}`tests/allowed_types.py`.

 :::{important}
-A new type must be added in **both** places: to the enums in {source}`tests/allowed_types.py` and to this page. `tests/test_allowed_types_docs.py` fails if the two drift apart.
+When adding a new type, it must be registered in **both** places: the enums in {source}`tests/allowed_types.py` and this page. {source}`tests/test_allowed_types_docs.py` will fail if the two get out of sync.

-Before adding a type, check whether an existing one fits.
-The [data file examples](examples/index.rst) describe the formats in detail, and [Input Data Model](data-model.rst) explains the underlying entity, relation and graph model.
+Before adding a new type, check whether an existing one already fits your case.
+See the [data file examples](examples/index.rst) for detailed format descriptions, and the [Input Data Model](data-model.rst) for the underlying entity, relation, and graph model.
 :::

 ## Data Types

-A data type describes *what* the data means.
+A data type describes the meaning of  data.
 It is independent of the serialization format, which is given by the content type.

 ### Namespaced Data Types